DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turntables/overview.md

 controlled by both native \|DCC-EX\| commands and \|EX-R\|.

 Refer to
-`reference/software/command-summary-consolidated:turntables/traversers`{.interpreted-text
-role="ref"} for information pertaining to controlling these devices, as well as for what throttle developers can use to enable control of these from throttles.
+`reference/software/command-summary-consolidated:turntables/traversers` for information pertaining to controlling these devices, as well as for what throttle developers can use to enable control of these from throttles.

-For \|EX-R\| commands, refer to `exrail/exrail-command-reference:turntable/traverser objects - definition and control`{.interpreted-text role="ref"}.
+For \|EX-R\| commands, refer to `exrail/exrail-command-reference:turntable/traverser objects - definition and control`.

 ## DCC accessory turntables